When someone else’s negligent actions cause

 According to the Centers for Disease Control and Prevention (CDC), motor vehicle collisions were among the top three causes of unintentional injury deaths in the United States in 2019.
 In addition, according to the National Highway Traffic Safety Administration (NHTSA), there were roughly 6.7 million police-reported motor vehicle wrecks on U.S. roadways that same year.

 Motor vehicle wrecks may involve:

 Medical Negligence Can Cause Injury

 According to a study from Johns Hopkins Medicine, medical errors may account for as many as 250,000 deaths or more in the United States every year.
 Examples of how medical malpractice can cause fatalities and personal injuries include:

 - A lack of access to medical equipment

-OSHA also reported 4,779 work-related fatalities in private industries in 2018.
-The main causes of these accidents included slips and falls, being struck by an object, electrocutions, and getting caught in or in-between objects.
+The Occupational Safety and Health Administration (OSHA) reported 5,333 work-related fatalities in private industries in 2019.
+The leading causes of these accidents included transportation incidents, slips and falls, exposure to harmful chemicals, and getting caught in or in-between objects.

 Contact Farmer & Morris Law, PLLC, Today for Legal Assistance

 The team at Farmer & Morris Law, PLLC, can represent you if you were involved in an accident due to someone else’s negligence.
 Our personal injury lawyers help Columbus clients understand the applicable laws, the evidence required to prove their claims, and the state’s statute of limitations.